 Similar to a Co-Op.
 May or may not be paid or for credit.
-Contact Career Development Services for more information.

-Academic Resources

-arek

-2 h

-bas

-aligne

-TIN

-Odmondinger

-zai

-allor a ci a a ro

-a num

-goconco

-Sherry Sherry

-anto.

-VJEAK

-y bu

-uncon.

-odeor

-ar

-FC aug 4 5

-CAREER DEVELOPMENT SERVICES

-CCAPS

-DEGREEWORKS

-HIGHLANDER PIPELINE

-MATH TUTORING CENTER

-CANVAS

-SCHEDULE BUILDER

-THE LEARNING CENTER

-VAN HOUTEN LIBRARY

-WEBMAIL

-WRITING CENTER
+Contact CDS for more information.
+BS/MS - Earn your Master of Biomedical Engineering degree in one year after completing your undergraduate degree.
+Take graduate--level classes senior year to count towards both your undergraduate and graduate degrees.
+You must have a 3.0 GPA or greater to be admitted.
+Your senior year, you will take 6 credits at 600 level or higher, which will suffice BME approved electives and MS course requirements.
+Talk to your BME advisor and Dr. Roman, the MS coordinator.

+ACCELERATED PROGRAMS

+Programs designed to enable students to complete their undergraduate degree in three years, completing the BS degree in the first year of graduate school.
+The BME major is compatible with this program.
-Provides networking opportunities, job placement services, and resume assistance, as well as many online resources.

-Center for Counseling and Psychological Services.
+CAREER DEVELOPMENT SERVICES Provides networking opportunities, job placement services, and resume assistance, as well as many online resources.
+CCAPS Center for Counseling and Psychological Services.
 Provides mental health services for students.

-Accessible through the Highlander Pipeline's Student Services tab.
+DEGREEWORKS Accessible through the Highlander Pipeline's Student Services tab.
 This tool monitors your academic progress, ensures that you are taking all classes required for graduation, and allows degree planning to map out future semesters.
 Also provides GPA calculations.

-Course registration, bill payment, and many important links are located here.

-Provides specialized help for most 100--and 200--level math courses.

-Web resource to connect students and professors.
+HIGHLANDER PIPELINE Course registration, bill payment, and many important links are located here.
+MATH TUTORING CENTER Provides specialized help for most 100-and 200-level math courses.
+CANVAS Web resource to connect students and professors.
 Some courses may assign homework and distribute lectures through this site.

-An unofficial schedule-building tool with a very user-friendly design.
+SCHEDULE BUILDER An unofficial schedulebuilding tool with a very userfriendly design.
 Do not rely on this site alone, it is just an easier and prettier version of NJIT's official schedule builder.

-The Learning Center provides tutoring, academic coaching, and workshops throughout the semester.
-This resource is especially useful for 100/200 level courses.

-Provides access to physical books, study spaces, and online journal databases, as well as computing facilities and printing services.

-A school-wide email service, attached to your UCID.

-Provides one-on-one writing help, from generating ideas to draft revision.
+THE LEARNING CENTER Formerly the Center for Academic and Personal Enrichment (CAPE), The Learning Center provides tutoring, academic coaching, and workshops throughout the semester.
+This resource is especially useful for 100-level courses.
+VAN HOUTEN LIBRARY Provides access to physical books, study space, and online journal databases, as well as computing facilities and printing services.
+WEBMAIL Schoolwide email service, attached to your UCID.
+WRITING CENTER Provides one-on-one writing help, from generating ideas to draft revision.